 Our own hand-crafted DVDs providing authoritative, engaging, and comprehensive information

 Shipping is free on all domestic orders.
-All items ship from Portland, Oregon.
+All transactions are securely handled directly through Paypal, and ship from Portland, Oregon.
+Free shipping within U.S.

 The three cooks presented in Telly award-winning DVD BBQ SECRETS: The Master Guide to Extraordinary Barbecue Cookin’ have decades of championship experience that can help competition and backyard cooks improve your barbecue cooking.
 This is a detailed and comprehensive video resource devoted to sharing expert barbecue cooking tips, techniques, and outstanding recipes.
 It also contains an element of story, one of the signature characteristics of our work to make the information more accessible, and engaging to watch.